 - Dream Life Tool Kit

 After a goal review, write down your intentions or a few affirmations.
-Think of an intention as things, ideas, or habits you would like to bring into your life, and an affirmation to tell yourself that those intentions are already yours so that you can energize them into fruition.
-Once you have a few intentions and affirmations written down, state them daily for best results.
+Think of an intention as things, ideas, or habits you want to bring into your life.
+Create an affirmation to make those intentions yours by energizing them into fruition.
+Once you write down a few intentions and affirmations, state them daily for the best results.

 The summer solstice is a great time to renew the spirit, review prior dreams, and create new goals.
 Release old dark energy and create new light energy with a new project or goal on the summer solstice.